-Such kinds of ideas also occur in popular media.
-For example, the Dutch television travel program 3 op Reis (3 on travel) has visited Latvia.
-In the program the country is sketched using an old Soviet nuclear missile base, a ride through Riga in an old Volga (pronounced with a thick Russian accent), followed by an anecdote about Yuri Gagarin.
+These kinds of ideas do also occur in popular media.
+For example, the Dutch television travel program 3 op Reis (3 on travel) visits Latvia.
+The country is sketched using an old Soviet nuclear missile base, a ride through Riga in an old Volga (pronounced with a thick Russian accent), followed by an anecdote about Yuri Gagarin.
 We were in Latvia, weren’t we?
-A good illustration of going along with a Russian colonial idea.
-This colonial idea partly fell apart with the breakup of the Soviet Union, which Putin has described as ‘the end of historical Russia.’
+A good illustration of going along with a Russian imperial idea.
+This idea partly fell apart with the breakup of the Soviet Union, which Putin has described as ‘the end of historical Russia.’
 This end ensured, among other things, that sovereign Ukraine took a European path despite many internal problems.
-The ‘losses’ of Russian influence over Kyiv is thus for Moscow the legitimate reason of the current colonial war.
-According to Tsarina Catharine the Great (1729 – 1796) you defend the borders of the Russian Empire by pushing them forward.
-Russia-expert Hubert Smeets says that Russia’s expansion only stops when it is being stopped by a strong power.
+The ‘losses’ of Russian influence over Kyiv are thus for Moscow the legitimate reason for the current imperial war.
+Because in the logic of Tsarina Catherine the Great (1729 – 1796), you defend the borders of the Russian Empire by pushing them forward.

-In view of Russian colonialism, Westers orientalism also plays an important role.
-The term orientalism was first used by Edward Said in 1979.
-He has regarded it as a Western form of domination, the exercise of power over the ‘East’ which was seen as ‘the other.’
-Said argues that an Eastern civilization is so often presented as culturally backward, dangerous, unpredictable or incomprehensible.
-Polish scholars Jan Winiecki and Piotr Sztompka have applied this concept to Western European perceptions of Central- and Eastern Europe and found orientalist contradictions within liberal-academic discourse.
+But Russian imperialism is not the only problem.
+Western Orientalism also plays an important role.
+The term Orientalism was first used by Edward Said in 1979.
+He regarded it as a Western form of domination, the exercise of power over the ‘East,’ which was seen as ‘the other.’
+Said argues that an Eastern civilization is so often presented as culturally backward, dangerous, unpredictable, or incomprehensible.
+Polish scholars Jan Winiecki and Piotr Sztompka applied this concept to Western European perceptions of Central- and Eastern Europe and found Orientalist contradictions within liberal-academic discourse.
 For example, the term ‘Eastern Bloc’ is still used, referring to countries in Central- and Eastern Europe.
-The term dates back to the time of the Cold War, but it has not disappeared from our language, and that is problematic.
-Inconclusive references such as Eastern Europe or Eastern Bloc reduce countries to an undefined group, without their own identity or right to exist and to which one assigns negative clichés, such as poverty, corruption, concrete constructions, or excessive alcohol consumption.
-This idea can also be clearly seen in another example from 3 op Reis, in which the moderator visits the market hall of the Latvian capital city, where he visibly is making a fool out of a traditional sheep wool cardigan with footwear.
-The director thinks it necessary to emphasise the ‘ridiculousness’ of this garment in comic frames, followed by laughter.
-These orientalist views allow Western countries – wherever they begin and may end – to dismiss Central or Eastern European countries as different.
-An idea which was physical until the fall of the Iron Curtain and the Berlin Wall that separated the Homo Sovieticus and Homo Westernicus.
+The term dates to the time of the Cold War, but it has not disappeared from our language, and that is problematic.
+Inconclusive references such as Eastern Europe or Eastern Bloc reduce countries to an undefined group, without their own identity or right to exist to which one assigns negative clichés, such as poverty, corruption, concrete grey constructions, or excessive alcohol consumption.

 Consulted